Tacoma Narrows Bridge (1940): Resonance (due to Von Kármán vortex street) hypothesis

 Here, U stands for the flow velocity, D is a characteristic length of the bluff body and S is the dimensionless Strouhal number, which depends on the body in question.
 For Reynolds numbers greater than 1000, the Strouhal number is approximately equal to 0.21.
 In the case of the Tacoma Narrows, D was approximately 8 ft and S was 0.20.

 It was thought that the Strouhal frequency was close enough to one of the natural vibration frequencies of the bridge, i.e., $2\pi f_s = \omega$, to cause resonance and therefore vortex-induced vibration.

 In the case of the Tacoma Narrows Bridge, this appears not to have been the cause of the catastrophic damage.
-According to Professor Frederick Burt Farquharson, an engineering professor at the University of Washington and one of the main researchers into the cause of the bridge collapse, the wind was steady at 42 mph and the frequency of the destructive mode was 12 cycles/minute (0.2 Hz).
+According to Farquharson, the wind was steady at 42 mph and the frequency of the destructive mode was 12 cycles/minute (0.2 Hz).
 This frequency was neither a natural mode of the isolated structure nor the frequency of blunt-body vortex shedding of the bridge at that wind speed, which was approximately 1 Hz.
 It can be concluded therefore that the vortex shedding was not the cause of the bridge collapse.
 The event can be understood only while considering the coupled aerodynamic and structural system that requires rigorous mathematical analysis to reveal all the degrees of freedom of the particular structure and the set of design loads imposed.

 Vortex-induced vibration is a far more complex process that involves both the external wind-initiated forces and internal self-excited forces that lock on to the motion of the structure.
 During lock-on, the wind forces drive the structure at or near one of its natural frequencies, but as the amplitude increases this has the effect of changing the local fluid boundary conditions, so that this induces compensating, self-limiting forces, which restrict the motion to relatively benign amplitudes.
-This is clearly not a linear resonance phenomenon, even if the bluff body has linear behaviour, since the exciting force amplitude is a nonlinear force of the structural response.
+This is clearly not a linear resonance phenomenon, even if the bluff body has linear behavior, since the exciting force amplitude is a nonlinear force of the structural response.